TrustlessDAO/independent-disclosure/authorization.md

 1. Review the [initial terms](./initial-terms.md) set by the researcher (non-binding terms)

-2. When you are ready to proceed with the processs edit this file to add the requested protocol authorization details
+2. When you are ready to proceed edit this file to add the requested authorization details

 3. Commit directly to main branch